-A discovery by CSIRO scientists is central to the Australian Poll Gene Marker test, which is helping Australian cattle breeders select the best breeding cattle for their herds.
+A discovery by CSIRO scientists is central to the Australian Poll Gene Marker test, which is helping Australian cattle breeders select the best breeding cattle.
 It may also help the industry end the painful practice of dehorning beef cattle.

 Dehorning cattle is costly

 Most cattle, especially in Northern Australia, have horns.
 Hornless cattle are safer to manage due to reduced risk of injury from horns, between animals and the people handling them.
 Also, in Australia, beef cattle are often transported for long distances, which adds to the risk of injury from horns.

 To reduce these risks, dehorning became a common husbandry practice in modern farm management.
 However, dehorning is a labour-intensive procedure, costly and has implications for animal welfare.
 An alternative management practice was sought to overcome the need or reduce the practice of dehorning.
 Breeding hornless cattle is one alternative solutions.

 Selective breeding of naturally hornless (polled) cattle also comes with its challenges.
 The way horns (or the lack of) are inherited from parents to offspring cannot be determined visually because two hornless cattle can have horned calves.
 A DNA-based test was required to reduce horns in any herd.

 The way in which cattle inherit horns or no horns means that a DNA-test is needed in order to breed naturally hornless beef cattle.